AltropInc/alt/doc/script/OutputFormatting.md

 | o          | ibase=2 (octal)        |
 | b          | ibase=3 (binary)       |
 | B          | ibase=3, iupper=1 (binary)       |
-The base character is mandatory.
+The format character is mandatory.

 The *sign* can be one of the following characters:
 | sign       | equivalents |